annotation/text-fabric/tf/docs/about/code.md

 (`tf.core`) The core API is responsible for:

 Data management
-:   Text-Fabric data consists of *feature files*.
+:   TF data consists of *feature files*.
-    TF must be able to load them, save them, import/export from MQL.
+    TF must be able to load them, save them, import / export from MQL.

 Provide an API
 :   TF must offer an API for handling its data in applications.
     That means: feature lookup, containment lookup, text serialization.

-Precomputation
+Pre-computation
-:   In order to make its API work efficiently, TF has to precompute certain
+:   In order to make its API work efficiently, TF has to pre-compute certain
     compiled forms of the data.

 ## Search